loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 ## Initial interview :telephone_receiver:
 An initial phone (or video) call with a recruiter is something a lot of companies do in their application process.
-Sometimes the initial interview is done with a developer or another technical person.
+Sometimes the initial interview is done with a developer or another technical person instead of a recruiter.
 To be sure what kind of professional background the interviewer has, look on LinkedIn (if you don't know already).
 The initial interview is often a short interview to get to know you and pre-check if you could be a good match both technical and personal.
 You will most likely get asked to tell something about yourself.

-Prepare a short talk about yourself and use the opportunity to highlight the things that are important to you and relevant for the position.
+1. Prepare a short talk about yourself and use the opportunity to highlight the things that are important to you and relevant for the position.

-If you're switching jobs you'll also need to answer why you want to leave your previous job and why you chose this position to apply to.
-Sometimes you also get asked some technical questions.
+2. If you're switching jobs you'll also need to answer why you want to leave your previous job and why you chose this position to apply to.

+3. Sometimes you also get asked some technical questions.
 With a company recruiter they probably want to check if you can explain some technical context to a non-technical person.
 If the initial interview is with a person from the technical field, they probably do pre-check your tech skills.

-Behavioral / cultural fit questions can be also asked in an initial interview.
+4. Behavioral / cultural fit questions can be also asked in an initial interview.
 This is not often the case, but it's still good to be aware that this can happen.

-An initial interview is your first chance to make a good impression and because initial interviews can vary a lot between companies, it's good to be prepared for different scenarios.
+:dancers: An initial interview is your first chance to make a good impression and because initial interviews can vary a lot between companies, it's good to be prepared for different scenarios.